X-Tips/P60S-Keyboard/readme.md

 2 modes go to bootloader:
 1. The Bootmagic is enable, To go to bootloader press and hold the key in the top left corner while plugging in.
 If you edit the fireware, please keep the bootmagic feature or set a QK_BOOTLOADER keycode in your keymap file.
 It can put the keyboard into bootloader mode for flashing.
-2. Hold the RESET switch, then hold the BOOT switch, release RESET, release BOOT.
+2. Short-circuit the BOOT pins on the PCB, then connect this keyboard to the computer.